 Serious Physical Injury: 48915 (a)(1)(A) Causing serious physical injury to another person, except in self-defense.
+"Serious physical impairments of physical condition, such as loss of consciousness, concussion, bone fracture, protracted loss or impairment of function of any bodily member or organ, a wound requiring suturing, and serious disfigurement."

-Knife, Explosive or Dangerous Object: 48915(a)(1)(B) & 48900(b) Possession of any knife or other dangerous object of no reasonable use to the pupil
+Knife or Dangerous Object: 48915(a)(1)(B) Possession of any knife or other dangerous object of no reasonable use to the pupil.

-Controlled Substance: 48915(a)(1)(C) & 48900(c)Unlawful possession of any controlled substance listed in Chapter 2, except for the first offense for the possession of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis
+Controlled Substance: 48915(a)(1)(C) Unlawful possession of any controlled substance except for the first offense for the possession of not more than one avoirdupois ounce of marijuana.
+Except for possession of over the counter medication for use by the pupil for medical purposes or medication prescribed by pupil by physician.